jross765/kmymoney-viewer/README.md

 Cf. document "[Major Changes](https://github.com/jross765/JKMyMoneyLibNTools/kmymoney-viewer/major_changes.md)".

 ## Planned
+It should go without saying, but the following points are of course subject to change and by no means a promise that they will actually be implemented soon:

 * Marking / rendering transactions by more general / flexible rules; extracting stuff like the "TODO" word into config files.